The word "Eve" is a palindrome, it reads the same forwards as backwards.

 Previous Day | This starter is for 24 December | Next Day

 Sign in to your Transum subscription account to see the answers

 Your access to the majority of the Transum resources continues to be free but you can help support the continued growth of the website by doing your Amazon shopping using the links on this page.
 Below is an Amazon link.
 As an Amazon Associate I earn a small amount from qualifying purchases which helps pay for the upkeep of this website.Educational Technology on Amazon

 Teacher, do your students have access to computers such as tablets, iPads or Laptops?
 This page was really designed for projection on a whiteboard but if you really want the students to have access to it here is a concise URL for a version of this page without the comments:

 However it would be better to assign one of the student interactive activities below.

 Here is the URL which will take them to a fun Christmas Eve activity.

-Here is the URL which will take them to an investigation involving palindromic numbers.
+Here is the URL which will take them to more activities involving palindromic numbers.